-- The practice worked closely with other organisations and with the local community in planning how services were provided to ensure that they meet people's needs. - People can access appointments and services in a way and at a time that suits them.
-Telephone consultations were readily available and home visits were provided to house bound patients including the phlebotomy service. - The practice offered extended hours 7am to 8am, Wednesday mornings and 6:30pm to 7:30pm Monday evenings to enable patients to access appointments outside of normal working hours. - There are innovative approaches to providing integrated person-centred care.
-For example having a register of vulnerable patients. - The practice health care assistant was the care co-ordinator for patients over the age of 65 and provided personalised care plans where required. - The practice implemented suggestions for improvements and made changes to the way it delivered services as a consequence of feedback from patients and from the patient participation group.
-For example increasing appointments to 12 minutes to enable patients to have the time to discuss more than one condition at a time without appointments running over. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed that the practice responded quickly to issues raised.
+- The practice worked closely with other organisations and with the local community in planning how services were provided to ensure that they meet patients needs. - Patients can access appointments and services in a way and at a time that suits them.
+Telephone consultations were readily available and home visits were provided to house bound patients including the phlebotomy service. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed that the practice responded quickly to issues raised.
 Learning from complaints was shared with staff and other stakeholders.